 Don’t get caught up on the name.
-Hyaluronic acid is far from being a chemical man-made product, it is actually a substance that is naturally produced by your body.
+Hyaluronic acid is far from being a chemical man-made product it’s actually a substance that is naturally produced by your body.
 Unlike salicylic, glycolic, and lactic acids, hyaluronic acid does not exfoliate the skin.
-Instead, it’s main function is to retain water to keep tissues and skin hydrated.
+Instead, the main function is to retain water to keep tissues and skin hydrated.

 …Okay, what’s the big fuss about?
 What specifically does it do for your skin?

-Hyaluronic acid has a super power, it holds one thousand times times its own weight in water.
+Hyaluronic acid has a superpower, it holds one thousand times its own weight in water.
 Hyaluronic acid is the most powerful natural moisturizer.
-Hydration is a key part in having a glowing and clear skin.
-What you may not know is, hydrated skin is also the most essential factor in premature skin aging prevention.
-As we get older, our body’s capacity to segrate Hyaluronic acid decreases which is the cause of wrinkles, lines, and sagginess in the skin.
+Hydration is a key part of having glowing and clear skin.
+What you may not know is, hydrated skin is also an essential factor in premature skin aging prevention.
+As we get older, our body’s capacity to segregate Hyaluronic acid decreases which are the cause of wrinkles, lines, and sagginess in the skin.

 Avoiding over-washing and scrubbing your skin.
 This type of mechanical exfoliation damages the skin barrier and makes it harder for the skin to hold on to moisture.
 Mild exfoliation is key, and chemical exfoliation is the preferred way to do this.
 This will gently remove the old, surface skin layers.
 By removing these layers, your moisturizer and/or hyaluronic acid serum will be more effective.

 Amp up hydration through your diet.
 Not necessarily drinking a ton of water, which is also critical.
 Certain foods may increase the production of hyaluronic acid, like green leafy and root vegetables, citrus fruits, and soy-based foods.